How Electric Scooter Regulation Discriminate Against Heavy Riders

 Regulating electric scooters is no simple task, I will start by setting that straight.
 Laws differ widely across countries and states, often reflecting a patchwork of rules born from varying safety concerns.
 While speed limits are universally accepted as a critical measure for safety, some governments have taken it a step further by imposing limits on power output.
 These restrictions, such as the common 250W limit across many European countries, may appear to enhance safety but often have unintended and discriminatory consequences.

-This article examines how such regulations disproportionately affect heavier riders, the unintended barriers they create for inclusivity, and the broader implications for the electric scooter industry.
+This article aims to examine and shed a light on how such regulations disproportionately affect heavier riders, the unintended barriers they create, and the broader implications for the electric scooter industry.
 We’ll also explore alternative approaches being considered worldwide to address these issues.

 Why Power Output Restrictions Fall Short